Trusted WordPress tutorials, when you need them most.

 Once you have found an image, you can edit it on your computer to fit your theme’s featured image sizes.

-For more details, see our pick of the best tools to create better images for your blog posts (many of them are free).
+For more details, see our pick of the best tools to create better images for your blog posts (many are free).

 We hope this tutorial helped you learn how to crop and edit WordPress post thumbnails.
 You may also want to learn how to create a contact form in WordPress or check out our list of the best social media plugins.